ashfaq-khan14/LLAMA2-Insights-Exploring-the-Latest-in-Blogging-Trends/README.md

 ## Contact

-If you have any questions or suggestions regarding the Blog Content Generator, feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions regarding the Blog Content Generator, feel free to contact us at [your-email@example.com](mailto:ashfaqkhan1419600@example.com).

+#Save the LLAma to Model

 <img [![image](https://github.com/ashfaq-khan14/Generate-Blog-LLAMA2/assets/120010803/aaec9049-4258-48de-ad3f-3cd2e1061ded)